iBalajiShanmugam/adventure-spark/README.md

 ## Data Ingestion

 The data ingestion process involves loading the Adventure Works dataset into your Databricks environment.
 The repository provides notebooks and scripts to ingest data from various sources, such as CSV files, databases, or external APIs.
-You can find the relevant code and instructions in the [ingestor](data-ingestion) directory.
+You can find the relevant code and instructions in the [data-ingestion](ingestor) directory.

 ## Data Processing

 Once the data is ingested, the next step is to process and transform it for analysis.
-The data processing notebooks and scripts in the [presentation](data-processing) directory demonstrate how to clean, transform, and aggregate the Adventure Works dataset using PySpark and Delta Lake.
+The data processing notebooks and scripts in the [data-processing](presentation) directory demonstrate how to clean, transform, and aggregate the Adventure Works dataset using PySpark and Delta Lake.

 ## Data Analysis